kl1nton/2_SBA_Practice_Papers/3_SBA_Practice_Paper.md

 	C. Minimising the presence of unnecessary theatre staff - T
 	D. Operating in a theatre with negative-pressure air ventilation
 	E. Use of the kidney dish to pass all instruments - T
-#### Answer: D. Operating in a theatre with negative-pressure air ventilation - ?
+#### Answer: D. Operating in a theatre with negative-pressure air ventilation - TRUE
+- Standard HIV precautions exist to minimise any chance of inoculation from blood contact
+	1. Double gloving
+	2. disposable gowns
+	3. kidney-dish passing of sharp instruments are just some of the few precautions listed

+**Notes**
+- There are no suggestions for specific theatre ventilation in HIV
+	- HIV is not transmitted via airborne routes!

 ### Q5
 The correct ‘shelf-life’ of *platelet concentrates* is: